How Inspiration and “Sitzfleisch” Work Together

 Something, the great Joe Eszterhas, writer of the movie “Basic Instinct”, described with other words.
 For him, what you need most is “Sitzfleisch”.
 IT is a German word and describes the ability to sit on your butt for hours.

-So, yes, creative work is about putting in work even (and especially) when you don’t feel like it.
+So, yes, inspired work is about putting in work even (and especially) when you don’t feel like it.

 But there’s also a second component to it. if you work nonstop you’ll get burned out over time.
 And a burnt out mind can’t create.